 - The current federal minimum wage is $7.25 per hour.

-- In addition to a federal minimum wage, some states also have their own minimum wages
+- In addition to a federal minimum wage, some states have minimum wages.

-- The Fair Labor Standards Act (FLSA) requires payment of at least the federal minimum wage to covered, nonexempt employees.
+- The Fair Labor Standards Act (FLSA) requires payment of at least the federal minimum wage to cover nonexempt employees.

-- A special minimum wage of $4.25 per hour applies to employees under the age of 20 during their first 90 consecutive calendar days of employment with an employer.
+- A special minimum wage of $4.25 per hour applies to employees under 20 during their first 90 consecutive calendar days of employment with an employer.

 - The Equal Employment Opportunity Act of 1972 is the act that gives authority to sue in federal courts if there has been employment discrimination based on race, color, religion, sex, or national origin.